 Drawing you further into the exhibit are the eye-catching whorls and mythological beings captured in a series of fused glass pieces.
 Towards the back, the regal Salmon King holds on to the precious fish while to the right, Eagle Sun glows from within, and the colourful frogs anchor the display boxes, waiting to tell you a story.
 Watching over it all is the strong, maternal gaze of Bear Mother Moon Mask, which grounds the room.

 Look out for the thunderbird, a big source of inspiration for NoiseCat, as it’s well represented throughout the mediums.

 This exhibit feels alive; a portal to a world beyond the museum walls and into the stories that are as inseparable from the landscape, as trees are from the soil.

-NoiseCat is also currently working on a twenty-foot cedar pole with Lil’wat apprentice Qawam Redmond Andrews that will be raised in the Great Hall this winter.
+NoiseCat is also currently working on a twenty-foot cedar pole with Lil’wat apprentice Qawam Redmond Andrews that will be raised in the Great Hall later this winter.
 NoiseCat tells the SLCC, “Growing up, there weren’t any Lil’wat carvers to study, so I looked to other Nations’ artists to learn how to carve.
 Now, I’ve accidentally filled a void that’s been lacking for a long time, as I am a Lil’wat master carver.”